2018 Tillman Scholar

 During her six years in the Air Force and her deployment in support of Operation Enduring Freedom, she encountered a wide range of individuals in a variety of contexts.
 This afforded her the ability to confidently translate her military experiences to practical applications and prepared her for continued leadership.

 After the death of her mother, and being a young mom herself, Emily saw her purpose with renewed perspective.
 She began volunteering with veteran organizations.
 She witnessed how enriching senior veterans are to younger veterans, as well as their challenges and the needs they experience.
-Upon graduating from Thomas Jefferson University in Philadelphia as an occupational therapist specializing in geriatrics in 2007, she addressed similar barriers to meaningful participation and independence.
-Her interest lies in a concept called “aging in place” which allows the elderly to successfully age in their homes and communities, preventing institutionalized care.
+Upon graduating from Thomas Jefferson University in Philadelphia as an occupational therapist specializing in geriatrics in 2007, she addressed similar barriers to meaningful participation and independence with her clients.
+Her interest lies in a concept called “aging in place” which allows older adults to successfully age in their homes and communities, preventing institutionalized care.

-Armed with a Ph.D. in Translational Health Sciences from George Washington University, Emily plans to use new knowledge and past experiences on a new mission, one in which she will connect science and research to translate knowledge of aging in place and implement programs to impact the collective health and successful aging of seniors in our communities.
+Armed with a Ph.D. in Translational Health Sciences from George Washington University, Emily plans to use new knowledge and past experiences on a new mission, one in which she will connect science and research to translate knowledge of aging in place and implement programs to impact the collective health and meaningful aging of older adults in our communities.